shreel143/Internships-Summer22/IOT/15June_ControlStatements/15June.md

 3. FOR-

 ### JUMP STATEMENTS
-1. BREAK - used to exit a for or while loop
+1. BREAK - used to exit switch or for or while loop
 2. CONTINUE - used in loops to skip
 3. GOTO -
                                ```